HTML to Image / Command Line Reference

 -http-auth-user-name

 Set the HTTP authentication user name.
+Required to access protected web pages or staging environments.

 Example: